 A.A.
 Health & Physical Ed

-Why Health & Physical Education?This program is designed for students transferring to a four-year college or university to complete a degree in physical education, health education, or coaching.
-The program course requirements are presented in sequence.
-Part-time students and others who cannot follow this sequence should check course descriptions in the catalog to determine prerequisites and should consult their academic advisor regarding the order in which they take courses.
+Why Health & Physical Education?This two-year (63(64) credit) emphasis is designed for students transferring to a four-year college or university to complete a degree in physical education, health education, or coaching.
 Students should consult the catalog of the institution to which they expect to transfer and select appropriate courses in consultation with their advisor.

 Upon completion of this program students will: